cashapp/hermit/docs/content/faq/_index.md

 is designed to manage development _tools_ only, not be a general purpose package manager.
 Consider [Nix](https://nixos.org) if you need this kind of functionality.

-## Does Hermit host its own packages?

-Yes and no. Mostly no, but some existing upstream binary packages require some level of pre-processing (eg. Python).
-These are hosted at [cashapp/hermit-build](https://github.com/cashapp/hermit-build).

 ## Is Python supported?

 [Yes!](https://github.com/cashapp/hermit-packages/blob/master/python3.hcl)